textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

 5. Save **DeviceManager.cs**.

-### Task 2: Configure the IoT Hub connection string
+### Task 2: Configure the DPS Group Enrollment Key and ID Scope

-You will want to avoid entering the IoT Hub connection string every time the project is run.
-To do this, you can set this value as the default text for the connection string text box in the application.
+You will want to avoid entering the DPS Group Enrollment Key and ID Scope every time the project is run.
+To do this, you can set this value as the default text for the `DPS Group Enrollment Primary Key` and `DPS ID Scope` text boxes in the application.
 Follow these steps to configure the connection string:

 1. Return to the **SmartMeterSimulator** solution in **Visual Studio** on your **Lab VM**.